Integration Guide For Exchanges

 Are you planning to provide liquidity?

-The Origin team is often willing to provide a market maker and initial liquidity for exchanges that wish to integrate OUSD.
+The Origin team is often willing to provide a market maker and initial liquidity for exchanges that wish to integrate OUSD or OETH.
 There are also 9 figures worth of liquidity available on decentralized exchanges like Curve.

-If you are interested in using OUSD to power your own staking or earning program, you will probably want to be able to access OUSD on demand.
-OUSD can always be minted or redeemed using the Origin Dollar DApp, or directly from the OUSD smart contracts.
-If you are planning on providing liquidity yourself, you should be aware that the exact amount of OUSD you will receive in exchange for your USDT, USDC, or DAI depends on the current exchange rates as determined by the oracles.
-If you are planning on redeeming OUSD for the underlying stablecoins, you should know there is a 0.25% exit fee and OUSD will return a basket of stable coins in proportion to the backing stablecoins in the pool.
+If you are interested in using oTokens to power your own staking or earning program, you will probably want to be able to access OUSD and OETH on demand.
+OUSD and OETH can always be minted or redeemed using the Origin Dollar DApp and Origin Ether DApp, or directly from the OUSD and OETH smart contracts.
+If you are planning on providing liquidity yourself, you should be aware that the exact amount of oTokens you will receive in exchange for the underlying collateral depends on the current exchange rates as determined by the oracles.
+If you are planning on redeeming oTokens for the underlying collateral, you should know there is a 0.25% exit fee and oTokens will return a basket of coins in proportion to the backing collateral in the pool.
 We encourage exchanges to leverage existing pools of liquidity to avoid those fees.
 If possible, mints or redeems should be done in large batches for maximum efficiency.